-From 1 February 2018, over-the-counter (non-prescription) codeine-containing medicines for pain relief, cough and colds will be available by prescription only.
+From 1 February 2018, all formerly over-the-counter (non-prescription) codeine-containing medicines for pain relief, cough and colds are available by prescription only.

 Why has this change occurred?